Jane Holl Lute: Biography

-On January 23, 2009, President Barack Obama announced his intention to nominate Jane Holl Lute as Deputy Secretary of Homeland Security.
-She was confirmed April 3.
+On January 23, 2009, President Barack Obama announced his intention to nominate Jane Holl Lute as deputy secretary of homeland security.
+She was confirmed on April 3 of that year.
 She left the department on April 9, 2013.
-The Undersecretary for National Protection and Programs Directorate Rand Beers was named as her acting replacement.
+The undersecretary for National Protection and Programs Directorate Rand Beers was named as her acting replacement.

-Since leaving the Obama administration, Lute has joined as member of the Homeland Security Advisory Council and the World Economic Forum's Global Agenda Council on Cyber Security.
+Since leaving the Obama administration, Lute has joined the Homeland Security Advisory Council and the World Economic Forum's Global Agenda Council on Cyber Security.
 She is also part of the Atlantic Council's Task Force on a Transatlantic Digital Agenda, a member of the board of directors of the Center for Internet Security, and a member of the board of directors at the George Washington University's Center for Cyber and Homeland Security.
-Lute also served as a Founding Partner of Cambridge Global Advisors (CGA), a strategic consulting firm focused on homeland security, national security and cyber security issues.
+Lute also served as a founding partner of Cambridge Global Advisors (CGA), a strategic consulting firm focused on homeland security, national security, and cyber security issues.

 Lute is married to Lt.
-Gen. Douglas E. Lute, who was appointed in 2007 as Assistant to the President and Deputy National Security Advisor for Iraq and Afghanistan, and has served as the United States Permanent Representative to NATO from September 3, 2013 to January 20, 2017.
+Gen. Douglas E. Lute, who was appointed in 2007 as assistant to the president and deputy national security advisor for Iraq and Afghanistan and served as the United States permanent representative to NATO from September 3, 2013 to January 20, 2017.